It’s that time of year.

 It is about an hour and a half drive from Gatlinburg along U.S. Highway 441.

-Along the way, you’ll see some of the most scenic views in the mountains, have a chance to spot elk, pass two of the parks’ four visitors centers and explore the North Carolina side of the mountains.
+Along the way, you’ll see some of the most scenic views in the mountains.
+You will have a chance to spot elk, pass two of the parks’ four visitor centers and explore the North Carolina side of the mountains.

 Uncle Bunky’s itself is worth the drive.
 The store is fun and festive and full of tastefully chosen Christmas items.
 It’s a great place to find the perfect gift.
 It’s not gigantic, but it’s pretty cool.

 2. Santa’s Claus-et (Gatlinburg)

-Located off the beaten path at 1350 Parkway in the Gatlinburg Arts and Crafts Community, the pun-tastic Santa’s Claus-et is a one-of-a-kind holiday shop perfect to help get your family in the spirit of the season.
+Located off the beaten path at 1350 Parkway in the Gatlinburg Arts and Crafts Community, the pun-tastic Santa’s Claus-et is a one-of-a-kind holiday shop.
+And it’s certain to help get your family in the spirit of the season.

-Santa had previously been located within the store, but starting this year is located in Santa’s Candy Cottage, adjacent to the main store.
-Children can fill out their wish lists, meet with Santa and pose for pictures with Kris Kringle himself.
+Kids can fill out their wish lists, meet with Santa Claus and pose for pictures with Kris Kringle himself.
 Although, personal photography is prohibited.

 Certainly, it is a great way to get into the holiday spirit.